JL710/iced-guide/src/app_structure/composition.md

 {{#rustdoc_include {{code}}/app-structure/src/main.rs:app_state}}
 ```

-Before we can enjoy our beautiful component, we'll need to actually create the component's state somewhere.
+Before we can enjoy our beautiful composition, we'll need to actually create the composition's state somewhere.
 In our case, we want to show it, after the user clicks an "Add Joke" button.

 For that we'll just add a button to the app's `view` method and edit the app's `update` function to include this: